 Identify risk owners

 There are numerous people that have an important to play when it comes to the risk management of a project.
 You need to define the role of each individual, and you should outline who is responsible for the role in question in the risk log.
-The three key roles you need for risk management at a minimum are – the decision maker, the mitigation owner, and the risk monitor.
+The three key roles you need for the importance of risk management at a minimum are – the decision maker, the mitigation owner, and the risk monitor.
 The latter is the individual that needs to monitor the risk and report on the status of it.
 The mitigation owner needs to establish and execute a risk mitigation plan.
 It is their responsibility to make sure that this is a viable plan.
 Finally, the decision maker, as you have no doubt gathered, needs to make all of the critical decisions, which could lead to the project being cancelled if the risk is too large.

 Analyse and prioritise risks